Which term refers to the measure of a pesticide's capacity to cause injury from a single exposure?

 Study for the Iowa Certified Handler Test.
 Access flashcards and multiple choice questions, each equipped with hints and explanations.
 Ensure you're prepared for success!

-The term that refers to the measure of a pesticide's capacity to cause injury from a single exposure is acute toxicity.
-Acute toxicity specifically addresses the immediate effects that can result from a short-term, high-level exposure to a toxic substance, including pesticides.
-This measure helps in assessing how dangerous a chemical can be after a single dose or exposure, which is crucial for understanding safety and health risks associated with pesticides.
+The correct term that refers to the measure of a pesticide's capacity to cause injury from a single exposure is acute toxicity.
+Acute toxicity is specifically concerned with the effects that occur shortly after a single dose or exposure to a substance, typically within 24 hours.
+This measure is crucial for understanding the immediate health risks associated with pesticides, as it helps determine how harmful they can be with just one instance of contact or ingestion.

 Subscribe